gleanlabs/pos_taggers_evaluation/README.md

 ![alt text](source/utils/spacy_all_tokens_classification_report.png)
 ![alt text](source/utils/stanza_all_tokens_classification_report.png)

+In terms of PROPN/NOUN, spacy is 1.05x better than nltk and stanza is 1.07x
+better than nltk.
+Also, stanza is 1.02x better than spacy.

 ---------- difficult tokens: tokens where there is a disagreement in all 3 libraries (could be considered as the hardest to classify, and also those allowing to see the difference in the 3 libraries performances)